5G. 4G. 3G. What’s the difference and why should I care?

-You can check the box or manual, which should be accurate, but for safety’s sake, I’d go Google.
-I did, and was promptly informed that my iPhone 11 Pro Max is, sadly, not 5G compatible.
+You can check the box or manual, which should be accurate, but for safety’s sake, we suggest you go online and ask Google.
+I did and was promptly informed that my iPhone 11 Pro Max is, sadly, not 5G compatible.

 So I guess I need a 5G phone to get 5G, right?